 The opposite extreme, that everything happens due to internal motivation, is equally false.
 Merely watching or listening to someone else can prompt us to behave in ways that we do not even realize.

-The Hierarchy of Social Development clarifies these concepts by explaining the difference between external and internal motivation.
+The Levels of Development clarifies these concepts by explaining the difference between external and internal motivation.
 Once people can articulate the difference between these two types of motivation, their understanding and learning significantly increases.

-Tip: Review The Hierarchy of Social Development to fully understand the difference between external and internal motivation.
+Tip: Review The Levels of Development to fully understand the difference between external and internal motivation.

 For more information regarding living your life without stress, visit http://WithoutStress.com.